Symmetry in Neural Network Parameter Spaces: Challenges and Future Directions

 A fundamental challenge in understanding parameter space symmetry is to develop a complete and rigorous characterization of all symmetries that preserve neural-network functions.
 From a mathematical perspective, clarifying the existence, completeness, and structures of these symmetry groups represents a foundational problem.
 Even seemingly simple network architectures can have nontrivial symmetry groups, and identifying them is essential for understanding loss landscapes and optimization dynamics.

 Another challenge is extending the notion of symmetry from exact, function-preserving transformations to more flexible, data-dependent symmetries.
-We saw in Section 2.4 that in many neural networks with elementwise activation functions such as tanh, all transformations that do not change the function are known.
+We saw in Section \ref{sec:identifiability} that in many neural networks with elementwise activation functions, all transformations that do not change the function are known.
 However, this set of symmetry is often small, as they are required to keep the loss invariant for all input values.
 Data-dependent symmetry allows for larger symmetry groups, but current analysis is limited to symmetry that preserves the loss for a single data point.
-It is unknown whether data-dependent symmetry exists for larger batch sizes.
 Investigating the existence and structure of data-dependent symmetry for different batch sizes will to make this set of symmetry more relevant to practical settings.

 Thus far, most work has focused on layer-wise equivariances arising from adjacent activations, potentially overlooking more global invariances.
 Existing studies examine small components—pairs of layers whose activations admit a group action—but this does not preclude broader classes of symmetry that act across multiple, non-adjacent layers or repeated architectural blocks.
 Exploring such symmetries could substantially expand the known symmetry groups and reveal new geometric or topological structures in parameter space.
-The parameter space may also admit more symmetries if certain symmetries in data match the symmetries in the parameters.

-Besides pursuing a general unified theory, detailed investigations into architecture-specific symmetries are equally valuable.
+Besides pursuing a general theory, detailed investigations into architecture-specific symmetries are also valuable.
 Models such as neural radiance fields \citep{mildenhall2021nerf}, which are computationally expensive to optimize, might benefit greatly from symmetry-informed optimization methods.
 Discovering and characterizing symmetries particular to these architectures would provide concrete opportunities to accelerate training and enhance scalability, thereby translating theoretical advances into immediate practical improvements.